tonytins/cstdotnet/README.md

 Caret-Separated Text (or CST) is a key-value pair format represented by numbers or words as keys and the value is the string enclosed between carets that contains the contents. (e.g. ``<key> ^<value>^``) Any text which is not enclosed with carets is considered a comment and ignored.
 Neither strings nor comments may use the caret character.

 QuickFennec.CST is a library for parsing the CST format.
+Though, production version were capable of

 ## Usage